 Hopper Time Style Preference

 Hoppers™ enjoy variety and change of pace.
 They like the freedom to switch from one activity to another.
 They are often easily distracted and thereby get off-track.
 So, even though hopping from task to task keeps them productive, they run the risk of not finishing what they start.

 On one hand, bouncing between tasks is energizing, but too many open items can ultimately cause Hoppers to be unproductive.
 How Hoppers manage priorities, details and actions can either cause tension or ease.
 If Hoppers are not aligned with natural behaviors, habits, and tendencies, their juggling act can lead to time delays and disappointingly incomplete tasks.

 Hyper-Focus Time Style Preference

-One who has a dominant Hyper Focus™ Time Style tends to be absorbed by detail and often has trouble stopping one activity to transition to something new.
+One who has a dominant Hyper Focus™ Time Style tends to be absorbed by the details and often has trouble stopping one activity to transition to something new.
 This style preference gets so involved in what they’re doing that they may ignore reminders and cues to move on to the next priority.
 When Hyper Focus™ people are deeply involved in the task at hand, they can become so absorbed in the details, that they can lose track of time.
-Any of the Flow Steps can cause tension for Hyper-Focus personalities if they are not in alignment with their natural behaviors, habits and tendencies.
+Any of the Flow Steps can cause tension for Hyper-Focus personalities if they are not in alignment with their natural behaviors, habits, and tendencies.

 Big Picture Time Style Preference